RajDev12/Driver-Drowsiness-Detection-TF-Keras/README.md

 <br>
 <h2>Description</h2>
 <p>A computer vision system that can automatically detect driver drowsiness in a real-time video stream and then play an alarm if the driver appears to be drowsy.</p>

+<h4>Algorithm</h4>
+<p>Each eye is represented by 6 (x, y)-coordinates, starting at the left-corner of the eye (as if you were looking at the person), and then working clockwise around the eye.</p>

+<p>It checks 20 consecutive frames and if the Eye Aspect ratio is less than 0.25, Alert is generated.</p>